1712n/dn-institute/content/market-health/docs/buy-sell-ratio.md

 - A Buy/Sell Ratio significantly higher than 0.5 suggests a market bias towards buying.
 Such a scenario could lead to a price increase.
 - A Buy/Sell Ratio significantly lower than 0.5 indicates a market bias towards selling, possibly leading to a price decrease.
 - The example value of `0.367` suggests a moderate bias towards selling.
 It is crucial to observe this over time to ascertain if this is a consistent pattern or a brief occurrence.
+- Use cross-exchange analysis to spot opposite Buy/Sell Ratio deviations of the same trading pair on different market venues.

 ## Visuals